A Driver-Vehicle Model for ADS Scenario-based Testing: Evaluation

-Figure~\ref{fig:results_trajectories} shows the paths and speed profiles of sample individual scenarios.
+\Figref{fig:results_trajectories} shows the paths and speed profiles of sample individual scenarios.
 Plot (a) shows the reference vehicle 5 reacting to a red light.
 The path before calibration shows the simulated vehicle stop at the stop line, but the empirical vehicle stops about 2.5\,m before the line.
 After calibration, both the simulated and empirical paths match up almost perfectly, with an STED of 17\,cm, and a maximum distance of 31\,cm.
 The calibrated speed profile also closely matches the empirical one.
 Plot (b) shows vehicle 97 crossing the intersection southwards, while already following a lead vehicle.
 The black dashed line shows the lead vehicle’s speed profile, which is fairly constant throughout the scenario.
 The initially slower reference vehicle accelerates to match the lead’s speed.
 The calibration improves the default configuration to match the more aggressive time-gap of the empirical vehicle, resulting in closely matched speed profile and reducing the STED from 2.37\,m to 17\,cm.
 In rare cases, the calibration does not improve performance, as shown in plot (c).
 A vehicle approaches the intersection with a red light and an already stopped vehicle ahead.
-After waiting for the green light, the reference vehicle can resume driving but needs to keep a following distance from the lead vehicle.
-The simulated vehicles resume with a smaller delay compared to the empirical one.
+The reference vehicle can resume driving on the green light, but needs to keep distance from the lead vehicle.
+The simulated vehicle resumes with a smaller delay compared to the empirical one.

-In summary, SDV models can closely reproduce the behavior of human-driven vehicles under the same traffic conditions.
-Overall, the model calibration can address varying driving styles and significantly increase the similarities in the trajectories.
-In some scenarios, such as in Figure~\ref{fig:results_trajectories} (a), the simulated trajectory after calibration is in essence indistinguishable from the empirical one, with maximum difference of 31\,cm.
-In some scenarios the human behaves unexpectedly, however, and the current automatic calibration process cannot replicate such behaviors, but they could be modeled in the BTs as additional maneuvers.
-All results, trajectory logs, speed and trajectory plots are available in the project website.
+\looseness=-1 In summary, SDV models can closely reproduce the behavior of human-operated vehicles under the same traffic conditions.
+The model calibration can address varying driving styles and significantly increase the similarities in the trajectories.
+In some scenarios, such as in \figref{fig:results_trajectories} (a), the simulated trajectory after calibration is in essence indistinguishable from the empirical one, with maximum difference of 31\,cm.
+In some scenarios the human behaves unexpectedly, however, and the current automatic calibration process cannot replicate such behaviors, but they could be modeled in the behavior trees as additional maneuvers.